 Locally known as the Aviva building, the brutalist structure truly reflects the principles of the mid-century style where design was dictated by function rather than form.
-Eight levels of concrete floorplates, façade and waffle ceilings will be retained as an integral part of the scheme.
+Eight levels of concrete floorplates, façade and waffle ceilings have been retained as an integral part of the scheme.

 The interior design concept takes inspiration directly from the building as well as York’s strong links with confectionary and famous families including Rowntree and Terry.
 Yves Klein blue painted concrete waffle ceilings feature in the reception, bar & restaurant and breakout spaces, and sit alongside bold block colour mid-century graphic inspired rugs and upholsteries.
 These stronger elements are accented by a more pared back base palette including terrazzo and timber flooring as well as black stained oak panelling and black lavastone bar fronts.
 Brass pendants by sixties icon Verner Panton sit adjacent to the façade of the building throughout the bar and restaurant space, with Warhol, Hockney, and Liechtenstein inspired artwork featuring throughout the spaces.